 Treat perennial cankers.
 Remove suckers in summer to eliminate a source of population development.
 Prune out water sprouts in August, paint large pruning cuts with commercial pruning paint to discourage aphid populations.

-See chemical control of apple aphid.
-Field reports indicate Assail and Admire do not provide satisfactory control of woolly apple aphid.
 Research from Washington State showed Movento provided satisfactory summer control of woolly apple aphid.